 - Watch what you give away: Be alert to the kinds of information being collected to complete your transaction.
 If the merchant is requesting more data than you feel comfortable sharing, cancel the transaction.
 You only need to fill out required fields at checkout and you should not save your payment information in your profile.
 If the account autosaves it, after the purchase go in and delete the stored payment details.

 - Keep tabs on your bank and credit card statements: Be sure to continuously check your accounts for any unauthorized activity.
 Good recordkeeping goes hand-in-hand with managing your cybersecurity.
 Another tip for monitoring activity is to set up alerts so that if your credit card is used, you will receive an email or text message with the transaction details.

 Basic Safety and Security Tips

-- Lock down your login: Fortify your online accounts by enabling the strongest authentication tools available, such as biometrics, security keys or a unique one-time code through an app on your mobile device.
-Your usernames and passphrases are not enough to protect key accounts like email, banking and social media.
+- Lock down your login: Create long and unique passphrases for all accounts and use multi-factor authentication (MFA) wherever possible.
+MFA will fortify your online accounts by enabling the strongest authentication tools available, such as biometrics or a unique one-time code sent to your phone or mobile device.

 - Use a secure Wi-Fi: Using public Wi-Fi to shop online while at your favorite coffee shop is tremendously convenient, but it is not cyber safe.
 Don’t make purchases via public Wi-Fi; instead use a Virtual Private Network (VPN) or your phone as a hotspot.
 Or, save those purchases in your cart for later and wait until you’re home and on your own secure network.